-- (a) Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company's cash equivalents primarily include highly liquid investments that earn interest at market rates that are fixed to maturity or at variable interest rates.
-The Company also drew down \$1,500,000 on its Credit Facility, as amended, bearing a simple interest rate of 18% per annum and has an outstanding balance of \$198,787 of LOC facility bearing an annual coupon rate of 17.4% with monthly interest payments.
-Due to the short-term nature of these financial instruments, fluctuations in market rates do not have a significant impact on the fair values or future cash flows of the financial instruments as of December 31, 2015.
-The Company manages interest rate risk by maintaining an investment policy that focuses primarily on preservation of capital and liquidity. - (b) The Company is exposed to foreign currency risk to the extent that monetary assets and liabilities held by the Company are not denominated in Canadian dollars.
+(a) Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
+During the year ended December 31, 2016, the Company drew down \$341,116 on its Credit Facility with an outstanding balance of \$1,071,560 as at December 31, 2016.
+Due to the short-term nature of these financial instruments, and that the Company's Credit Facility bears interest at a fixed rate, fluctuations in market rates do not have a significant impact on the fair values or future cash flows of the financial instruments as of December 31, 2016.
+The Company manages interest rate risk by maintaining an investment policy that focuses primarily on preservation of capital and liquidity.

+(b) The Company is exposed to foreign currency risk to the extent that monetary assets and liabilities held by the Company are not denominated in Canadian dollars.
 The Company has exploration and development projects in Mongolia and Bolivia and undertakes transactions in various foreign currencies.
 The Company is therefore exposed to foreign currency risk arising from transactions denominated in a foreign currency and the translation of financial instruments denominated in US dollar, Mongolian tugrik, and Bolivian boliviano into its reporting currency, the Canadian dollar.

-Based on the above, net exposures as at December 31, 2015, with other variables unchanged, a 10% (December 31, 2014 - 10%) strengthening (weakening) of the Canadian dollar against the Mongolian tugrik would impact net loss with other variables unchanged by \$93,000.
-A 10% strengthening (weakening) of the Canadian dollar against the Bolivian boliviano would impact net loss with other variables unchanged by \$728,000.
-A 10% (December 31, 2014 - 10% strengthening (weakening) of the US dollar against the Canadian dollar would impact net loss with other variables unchanged by \$69,000.
+Based on the above, net exposures as at December 31, 2016, with other variables unchanged, a 10% (December 31, 2015 - 10%) strengthening (weakening) of the Canadian dollar against the Mongolian tugrik would impact net loss with other variables unchanged by \$120,000.
+A 10% strengthening (weakening) of the Canadian dollar against the Bolivian boliviano would impact net loss with other variables unchanged by \$705,000.
+A 10% strengthening (weakening) of the US dollar against the Canadian dollar would impact net loss with other variables unchanged by \$705,000.
+A 10% strengthening (weakening) of the US dollar against the Canadian dollar would impact net loss with other variables unchanged by \$41,000.
 The Company currently does not use any foreign exchange contracts to hedge this currency risk.